SArjaGit/BRICS_Project/README.md

  * 2010 - 2019

+## Expected Outcome from the Analysis
-## The Analysis is represented in Data Graphs for better understanding and visualization.
+ * The Analysis is represented in Data Graphs for better understanding and visualization.
+ * Use Prophet to fit and predit forecast in the mentioned areas.
+ * Prepare a presentation to share the Analysis.